A look at Contractors All Risk Insurance, a policy for construction projects that covers a broad range of risks.

 How is a Contractors’ All Risk policy taken out and who is named under it?

 Most main contractors take out an annual CAR policy.
 This gives a financial saving compared to a series of project-specific policies.
-Where the employer is responsible for taking out a Contractor All Risk policy — particularly for large and complex projects — it will purchase a policy on a project-specific basis.
+Where the employer is responsible for taking out a Contractors’ All Risk policy — particularly for large and complex projects — it will purchase a policy on a project-specific basis.

 The cost of a CAR policy will depend on a combination of factors, usually including:

-• The value of the Works
+• The value of the construction works

 • The project’s location

-• Whether the Works present a higher risk by being located at height or below ground;
+• Whether the works present a higher risk by being located at height or below ground

 • The extent of site security

-• The duration of the Works
+• The duration of the construction works

 • Whether the policy is annual or project-specific